 I’ve got a LOT of issues with the rescue of Elizabeth from Monument Island, aka Indiana Jones saves Disney princess from the KKK.

 1) I shot a shit-ton of cops and Comstock set fire to his own zeppelin to stop me, then suddenly told his army to “stand down.”
 Why?
 I met no resistance at all, entering and moving through the tower.
-WTF?
+It made no sense.

-2) How does Elizabeth know where to go, during the escape?
-She’s surprised to discover that she’s being watched, so she’s never been through those tunnels before, yet she’s saying “this way” like she knows what’s what?
+2) How does Elizabeth know which way to go during the escape?
+She’s surprised to discover that she’s being watched, so she’s never been through the tunnels before, yet she’s saying “this way” like she knows what’s what?

-3) How is it helpful to have a ginormous mechanical bird who looses its shit and rips the place apart when it’s supposed to be protecting her?
+3) How is it helpful to have a ginormous mechanical bird who loses its shit and rips the place apart when it’s supposed to be protecting her?
 Did the bird wreck the Columbia statue, the bridge and other parts of the town, too?
 Why?

 4) Why didn’t my bullets harm the bird’s glass eye, but being underwater made it crack?
 Then why didn’t Booker break his neck when he hit the water?

 5) I spent hours trying to locate Elizabeth, only to have her disappear and be told to find her AGAIN.
 Really?
 Yeah, yeah, I get it, she’s innocent and free-spirited, caged bird and all that.
 Whatever.
 I really don’t like plots that revolve around dumb young women.
 I swear, if she says the phrase, “I can take care of myself,” at any point, I’m going to leave a flaming bag of poo on Ken Levine’s doorstep.

-7) Elizabeth’s dress and hairstyle reminded me of Belle, and the semblance is reinforced by finding her in the library, which was an important location in Beauty and the Beast.
+6) Elizabeth’s dress and hairstyle reminded me of Belle, and the semblance is reinforced by finding her in the library, which was an important location in Disney’s Beauty and the Beast.
 Even the way she dances and sings is reminiscent of a Disney princess.
 Is that intentional or unintentional?
 Homage or satire?